The Building Process

-Building your home can be a rewarding experience for you and your family, and needn’t be difficult or confusing.
-Most people struggle with their first new home build because they are unsure of the process, so we have developed this short guide to let you know what you may expect from the process of building your home with Ashcroft Homes.
+Building a new home can be a very rewarding experience, and needn’t be difficult or confusing.
+Most people struggle with their first new build project because they are unsure of the process, so we have developed this short guide to let you know what you can expect during the process of building with Ashcroft Homes.

 This can be the most difficult part of the process for first time home builders as land in Auckland has become in short supply.
-However, there are many ways to consider a good location to build a home – this could be through the purchase of a house and land package, a site within a large subdivision on the outskirts of Auckland, a subdivided site within established areas, or you could choose to subdivide a larger piece of land and build a home there. (see our tips on Subdivisions here).
-You could even consider buying land with an existing home on it and relocating or demolishing a run-down home and building your ideal home – especially where the location is sought-after.
+However, there are many ways to consider a good location to build a home – this could be through the purchase of a house and land package, a site within a large subdivision on the outskirts of Auckland, a subdivided site within established areas, or you could choose to subdivide and build on a larger piece of land.
+(See our tips on Subdivisions here).
+You could also consider buying land with an existing home and relocating or demolishing this, and then building new.
+Many Ashcroft clients have done this with great success.
+Read client case studies.

 We can help match you to land or assist with the land search.
 Speak to one of our consultants who can suggest tips for your land search if you have just started down the process of building your home.

-If you want your home built quickly and efficiently, choose a plan that your builder is familiar with and has built on previous occasions – and if possible speak to the homeowners to find out if they enjoy living in the house, including the layout and features.
-Ask the current owners if they would change anything on their plans.
+If you want your home built quickly and efficiently, choose a plan that your builder is familiar with and has built on previous occasions.
 Most people who find the building process hard are those who design and build a bespoke home – where everyone is unsure of the outcome until the home has been built.
-At Ashcroft we have refined our complete range of designs to ensure they contain a generous number of the features and benefits customers desire from a home, while ensuring the actual construction of the house will be efficient and economic too.
+Ashcroft’s range of house designs contain a generous number of the features and benefits that customers desire from a home, while ensuring the actual construction of the house will be efficient and economic too.

-Step 3 : Refine your plan with your
+Step 3 Refine your plan with your fixtures and fittings

 This is the point at which you need to work with the project team to ensure your house plans and specifications reflect all your needs and desires.
-It can be hard at this stage to visualise your completed home and to consider all the different components of it, but good decision making and thought now will save costs and time later.
-You may want to make minor changes to the layout, or change a ranchslider to bifold doors, or add a heat pump for added comfort.
-All this can all be discussed with your new home consultant who will give advice on how these desires can be achieved and the cost.
+It can be hard at this stage to visualise your completed home and to consider all the different components of it, but good decision making and thought now, will save costs and time later.
+You may want to make minor changes to the layout, change a ranchslider to bifold doors, or add a heat pump for added comfort.
+All this can be discussed with your Property Development Consultant who will give advice on how these desires can be achieved and the cost.

 At this point you will have a full estimate for your home and we can provide a draft contract for your bank to review.
 Depending on the level of borrowing you need the bank may require a registered valuation of the completed home.
 We can assist with finding a valuer if you wish, and the plans and specifications we have prepared will be all that they need to prepare their valuation.

 You will now have a copy of your contract and we recommend having your lawyer review this for your own peace of mind.
-Once you have finance confirmed and the go ahead from your lawyer then we will arrange for both you and our director to sign the contract.
-A 10% deposit will then get things started!
+Once you have finance confirmed and the go ahead from your lawyer then we will arrange for both you and our company representative to sign the contract.
+A deposit will then get things started!

 For first time builders this is usually the most frustrating time – it feels like nothing is happening!
-You will have paid some money and be anxious to see progress, but your Ashcroft Homes management team will be busy sending plans and reports through to council, getting consents and processing fees in order to get things underway.
-This part can take several months, although you will be kept informed and are usually able to track the status of your application.
+You will have paid some money and be anxious to see progress, but your Ashcroft Homes team will be busy, sending plans and reports through to council, getting consents and processing fees in order to get things underway.
+This part can take several months.
+Along the way, we’ll keep you fully informed on the progress.

 The fun part starts!
-We will arrange a meeting in our office to select colours, or if you have a colour consultant allowed for in your build package then we’ll arrange for you to meet with them.
-We have had set colour schemes carefully designed by expert residential colour consultants to make the process easy – there are 5 exterior schemes and 3 interior, so enough options to give you personal choice without being overwhelming.
+We will arrange a meeting in our office to select colours.
+You can choose your own colours or seclect from a range of set colour schemes that have been designed by expert residential colour consultants to help make the process easier – there are 5 exterior schemes and 3 interior, so enough options to give you personal choice without being overwhelming.

-A carefully planned and staged event, Ashcroft Homes will schedule and organise all tradespeople to complete your home in the fastest time and best quality.
-This is the exciting part as progress is evident and we keep you informed of what is happening and what you can expect.
-We will also give you a tour of your home at certain periods during the construction and answer any questions along the way.
-During the build council inspectors check that our construction methods have met their requirements and that we are following conditions set out in the building consent.
+A carefully planned and staged event, Ashcroft Homes will schedule and organise all suppliers and contractors to complete your development to our strict timelines and workmanship standards.
+This is the exciting part as progress is evident, and we will keep you informed of what is happening and what you can expect.
+We will also give you a tour of your new build project at certain periods during the construction and answer any questions along the way.
+During the build, council inspectors check that our construction methods have met their requirements and that we are following conditions set out in the building consent.

-Once practical completion has been achieved we will arrange a date with you to walk you through the building, hand over the keys, and congratulate you on your new home.
-Final payment will be due at this handover and you need to arrange for your own electricity supply and insurance prior to this.
+Once practical completion has been achieved we will arrange a date with you to walk through the building, hand over the keys, and congratulate you on your new home.